NRO04/docker-build-push-action/README.md

 # CI - Docker: Build and Push action <img src="https://img.shields.io/badge/Docker-2496ed?style=for-the-badge&logo=docker&logoColor=white">

-This action makes it esasy to build and push, your docker image to your repository on DockerHub.
+This action makes it esasy to build and push your docker image to your repository on DockerHub.

 ## Set up